eMahtab/insert-interval/README.md

 Output: [[1,2],[3,10],[12,16]]
 Explanation: Because the new interval [4,8] overlaps with [3,5],[6,7],[8,10].
 ```

+**:exclamation: Input intervals are already sorted according to their start times**

 **:exclamation: Note that intervals [1, 2] and [2, 3] are considered an overlap**

 ## Approach :
+Below are three cases where the newInterval doesn't overlap with any of the intervals.
+1. newInterval [5, 6] can be added after interval [3, 4]
+2. newInterval [3, 4] will sit, in between [1, 2] and [5, 6]
+3. newInterval [1, 2] will come before interval [3, 4]

 ![Insert Interval No Overlap Scenarios](insert-interval-no-overlap.PNG?raw=true "Insert Interval No Overlap Scenarios")